ChesterRocheAllen/Russia-Ukraine-February2025/README.md

 For the rest of the refugees it is assumed they have not gone to Russia this total is 5,614,691 that have fled to Western countries.
 This amount will be taken from the projected Ukrainians living in de facto Ukraine in proportion to the population.

 The data produced for the population estimate with losses match the Worldometer data, however, this data can be misleading as it presents Ukrainians that are under Russian control.
 A better metric is the population under Ukrainian control withy losses factored in dropping the population to 28,182,869 this represents the population to which the Ukrainian government has access.
-This marks a fall from 45784896 in 2015 (including Crimea) totalling a 61.55% drop in governed population.
+This marks a fall from 45,784,896 in 2015 (including Crimea) totalling a drop to 61.55% of pre conflict governed population.

 ### Exports of Ukraine and Russia
 In addition to population models, I also focused on the economic impacts of the conflict, particularly in terms of exports.
 I used historical export data for both Russia and Ukraine to model changes in trade patterns.
 The conflict has had a significant impact on the export industries of both countries, particularly in the energy, agricultural, and industrial sectors.